Human stories are the clay

 Prior to joining Claybody, Helen spent seven years working for the New Vic Theatre, where she produced their Hoard Festival.
 This large-scale event was made up of 21 new pieces of work, all taking the Staffordshire Hoard as their inspiration.
 Away from Claybody, Helen works as a freelance Producer and Project Manager.

 Jane recently joined Claybody Theatre to provide her expertise with the finance and administrative processes.
-With the recent announcement that Claybody Theatre has been offered 3 years funding within Arts Council England’s National Portfolio, Jane is supporting the organisation in preparation of this; specifically focussing on our application for charitable status and applying her knowledge of charitable accounting and organisational setup.
+With the recent announcement that Claybody Theatre has been offered 3 years funding within Arts Council England’s National Portfolio, and our move to Charity Status.

 Jane has a wealth of experience within the charitable sector; previously working as Finance Manager for a local charity for several years and as a Church Treasurer where she managed the finances of an £800,000 Heritage Lottery Fund Project.
 Her responsibilities within these roles have included grant management, financial recording, preparation of Year End accounts, implementation of policies and compliance, and management and maintenance of organisational assets.
 Jane was also sole proprietor of a local Estate and Lettings Agency, financial consultant for a financial planning company as well as previously working for a major High Street Bank.